divya-mohan0209/divya-mohan0209/README.md

   </tr>
   <tr>
     <td><a target="_blank" href="https://github.com/bari12">Martin Barisits, CERN</a></td>
-    <td>Ms. Mohan is a very capable and passionate software engineers, with a well-organised and dedicated work approach.
-She demonstrated her knowledge, skill, and intelligend in designing and building an automated documentation system which will be used for our open source project for years to come.
-She prove not only her technical capabilities but first and foremost her excellent communication and organisation skills.
+    <td>Ms. Mohan is a very capable and passionate software engineer, with a well-organised and dedicated work approach.
+She demonstrated her knowledge, skill, and intelligence in designing and building an automated documentation system which will be used for our open source project for years to come.
+She proved not only her technical capabilities but first and foremost her excellent communication and organisation skills.
 I was especially impressed by her work ethic and her ability to work independently.</td>
   </tr>
   <tr>
     <td><a target="_blank" href="https://www.linkedin.com/in/andy-kirby-1a1294146/">Andy Kirby, HSBC</a></td>